saikpr/megadata-proposal/README.md

 Test will be quite simple.
 A simple script to be downloaded and run on a Linux system which will result in installing of a complete web portal for easier upload to EGA, and will satisfy all the stated features as above.

-## Additional Comments
+## Credits:

-I would like to heartily thank David Bujold, for patiently answering several queries about the project and reviewing my selection test.
-He was able to point me in right direction and helped by providing ideas and action plan.
+I would like to heartily thank David Bujold, for patiently answering queries about the project and reviewing my selection test.
+He was able to point me in right direction and helped me by providing ideas and action plan.
 Thanks for bearing with my childish queries at times.

 ### Selection test: